This Is How Much Sophie Turner & Joe Jonas Are Worth

 What Is Their Combined Net Worth?

-Together, the newlyweds are worth $31 million, which means they've got quite a bit to spend on a second wedding, should an Elvis Vegas elopement not completely satisfy their wedding needs.
+Together, these parents-to-be are worth $31 million, which means they've got quite a bit to spend on a future nursery.

 And if you missed the wedding, don't worry, we got you.